evernym/verity-sdk/README.md

 These are the general steps for setting up the Verity SDK for development:

-1. Stand up a Verity server instance in the cloud.
+1. Stand up a Verity Application instance in the cloud.
 2. Download and integrate the language-specific library of your choice.
 3. **Optional** -- Run the example application against the Verity server instance.